Xamarsia/sellify/README.md

 Sellify
 </h1>

-Sellify is a microservice demo e-commerce web platform project.
+Sellify is a microservice demo of an e-commerce web platform.

 ## Table Of Content